64 - the number of lifeboats the Titanic was capable of carrying (a total well over the ships maximum capacity of 3547 people).

 9 - the number of people plucked from the water after the lifeboats launched (3 of whom died shortly afterward).

-Read all about the sinking of the Titanic, or more fascinating information about the Titanic why not browse the main menu options on the left?
+Read all about the sinking of the Titanic, or more fascinating information about the Titanic why not browse the main menu options above?
 You can also find out who survived the shipwreck and about the Titanic victims.